Equity Collective Initiative

 - Other financial tools to leverage lending power and/or other institutional investments.

-At least 80% of the investment award will be designated for long-term investment strategies such as the examples above, and up to 20% may be used to support operational costs.
+At least 80% of the investment awards have been designated for long-term investment strategies such as the examples above, and up to 20% may be used to support operational costs.

 The Foundation’s Role in the Initiative

 We envision the Equity Collective Initiative as a long-term effort that will be sustained, at minimum, for five years.
-Organizations applying for this effort should already be deeply rooted in health equity and racial justice efforts, and prepared to partner with the Foundation for years to come.
+The Foundation hopes to partner with organizations who received investment awards for years to come.

-In addition to the investment awards, the Foundation will provide selected organizations with responsive wraparound support and technical assistance.
+In addition to the investment awards, the Foundation is providing grantees with responsive wraparound support and technical assistance.
 The Foundation’s role in the Initiative will decline over time, as the groups in the collective continue to take ownership of their work within and across individual organizations.
 Collaboration and partnerships will not be forced on or required of organizations, but space and opportunities to do so will be created, supported and fostered over time.
 Additionally, the Foundation will continue to partner with organizations in the Initiative to leverage additional investments that will support long-term organizational and community needs.

-As part of this investment opportunity, the Foundation will partner with an external evaluator, and selected organizations will need to participate in activities related to this evaluation.
-The specific approach to the evaluation is still being developed, but we anticipate that each year we will ask for selected organizations to participate in evaluation activities such as evaluation design, interviews, surveys, etc. Evaluation activities will require no more than a few hours each year.
+As part of this investment opportunity, the Foundation will partner with an external evaluator, and grantees will need to participate in activities related to this evaluation.
+The specific approach to the evaluation is still being developed, but we anticipate that each year we will ask for grantees to participate in evaluation activities such as evaluation design, interviews, surveys, etc. Evaluation activities will require no more than a few hours each year.

 Health equity: Exists when there are no unnecessary, avoidable, unfair, unjust or systemically-caused differences in health status.